FAQs on privacy: Google Nest

 - How to talk to the Google Assistant through your Nest products

 - Assistant and your privacy

-When you use our connected home devices and services, we keep your audio recordings separate from advertising and don’t use them for ad personalization — but when you interact with your Assistant by voice, we may use the text of those interactions to inform your interests for ad personalization.
-Learn more about your data in the Assistant to review your Assistant activity and to turn off personalized ads completely.
+When you use our connected home devices and services, we keep your audio recordings separate from advertising and don’t use them for ad personalisation – but when you interact with your Assistant by voice, we may use the text of those interactions to inform your interests for ad personalisation.
+Find out more about your data in the Assistant to review your Assistant activity and to turn off personalised ads completely.

-See Choose what to share with your Google Assistant to learn about activity settings that affect data the Assistant collects and how to view and delete that data.
+See Choose what to share with your Google Assistant to find out about activity settings that affect data that the Assistant collects, and how to view and delete that data.